SpaceTeam/rodos/tutorials/00-empty-rodos-project/README.md

 > 10. Click on Run as (the green button)

 #### On Windows
 You need a cross compiler to compile Linux binary on Windows 10.
 To do this, first install [Cigwin](https://www.cygwin.com/).
 During the installation of Cygwin, install **make** (last version).
 After the installation add the path to the Cygwin64 root directory to the system environment variables.
-Download the toolchain from [here](https://mega.nz/file/G1hkiIZQ#NKup6JNL5xlC-G2K4aNizzniBbr0ToXjLIp8biyg3H8) and copy it to the Cigwin root directory.
-The toolchain signature:
+Download the toolchain from [here](https://mega.nz/file/G1hkiIZQ#NKup6JNL5xlC-G2K4aNizzniBbr0ToXjLIp8biyg3H8) and copy it to the Cygwin64 root directory.
+The toolchain signatures are

 CRC32: A47ACD7F
 MD5: D04CE11D701BADC5473257376E9EC78E
 SHA-1: 8E95FF3A74A65F03D7ADD571B59ED2EADCEBC52E

-Also copy the script from RODOS Project Folder (/rodos/tutorials/00-empty-rodos-project/scripts/toolchain-install.sh) to the Cygwin root directory.
+Also copy the script from RODOS Project Folder (/rodos/tutorials/00-empty-rodos-project/scripts/toolchain-install.sh) to the Cygwin64 root directory.
 Start Cygwin64 and install the toolchain.
 ```
 $ cd /
 $ chmod 774 toolchain-install.sh